bvdcode/TelegramBot.NET/README.md

 <a id="readme-top"></a>

 # TelegramBot.NET

-Ready-to-use library for convenient development of Telegram bots.
+Ready-to-use **.NET Standard** library for convenient development of Telegram bots.

 # Purposes

 Many people know the ASP.NET Core platform and its convenience for developing web API applications.

 Now you can see the same pattern in Telegram Bot API.

 # Getting Started

 Start by importing the library into your project

 `dotnet add package TelegramBot.NET --version 1.0.1`